cdag22/app-create/DevelopmentLifeCycleProcess/1_PlanningAndAnalysis/README.md

 - Highly customizable with commandline arguments
 - Is throughly tested in the target language
 - Is tested on all three variants of Operating Systems before deployment
-- Can be installed by all major OS package Managers:
+- Can be packaged and built as installation file types such as ```.pkg``` (Mac OS) for Mac, Windows, and Linux.
+Alternatively, can be installed by all major OS package Managers as listed below:
 	- WINDOWS: OneGet
 	- MAC OS: Homebrew, Nix, MacPorts, pkgsrc
 	- LINUX: apt, dpkg, RPM, Pacman, Gentoo, Zypper